 Nigel's surgery 83: Spirometry in general practice

-Here we share information about quality standards and best practice in spirometry and what we expect to see on our inspections.
+Here we share information about quality standards and best practice in spirometry when normal practice resumes.
+We also explain what we would expect to see on an inspection.

-Spirometry is recommended as the objective test to identify abnormalities in lung volumes and airflow.
-It is performed in general practice to diagnose and monitor chronic obstructive pulmonary disease (COPD) and other respiratory conditions.
+The National Institute for Health and Care Excellence (NICE) guidance states that spirometry is recommended as the objective test to identify abnormalities in lung volumes and airflow.
+It is performed in general practice to aid diagnosis.
+It is a way of monitoring chronic obstructive pulmonary disease (COPD) and other respiratory conditions.

-Spirometry is used to make judgements about diagnosis and treatment, so must be performed to recognised standards by competent professionals.
-The test results can be interpreted by nurses or GPs who have undergone the appropriate training.
+Spirometry is used to support diagnosis and treatment.
+It must be performed to recognised standards by competent professionals.
+Test results can be interpreted by nurses or GPs who have had appropriate training and can show competency.
 Some practices liaise with the local respiratory specialist team to assess results.